Changissnz/selfinterest/README.md

 exemplifying statement, reason that is pure truth as an operation and operator, a systematic rationalizer greater in quality than the boolean.
-Philosophy, past the rudimentary of the axiom that is unable to be produced and only discoverable or re-discoverable, and the empiricism of the natural world, becomes split by perspectives.
+Philosophy, past the rudimentary of the axiom that is unable to be produced and only discoverable or re-discoverable and the empiricism of the natural world, becomes split by perspectives.
 Each perspective of noteworthy interest is required to argue for non-axiomatic statements of a questionable truthfulness.
 Certain schools of philosophies promote the idea of some universal thing that is